Type 1 vs Type 2 Diabetes- 15 Minutes to Read

 The way your body converts food into energy is affected by diabetes, a chronic (long-lasting) health disease.
 Let’s understand Type 1 vs Type 2 Diabetes in detail.

 The majority of the food you consume is converted to sugar, commonly known as glucose, and then released into your bloodstream.
 The pancreas is prompted to release insulin when the blood sugar levels rise.
-In order for blood sugar to enter the body’s cells and be used as energy, insulin functions as a key.
+For blood sugar to enter the body’s cells and be used as energy, insulin functions as a key.

 If a person has diabetes, the body either produces insufficient insulin or is unable to utilize it as effectively as it should.
 Too much blood sugar remains in the bloodstream when there is insufficient insulin or when cells stop responding to insulin.

-That can eventually lead to major health issues like renal disease, eyesight loss, and heart disease which constitute sign and symptoms of Type 1 vs Type 2 Diabetes.
+That can eventually lead to major health issues like renal disease, eyesight loss, and heart disease which constitute signs and symptoms of Type 1 vs Type 2 Diabetes.

 Although there is currently no treatment for diabetes, decreasing weight, eating well, and exercising can all be very beneficial.
 Taking medicine as needed, getting diabetes self-management education and support, and keeping health care appointments can also lessen the burden of diabetes on your life.